-In many cases, you can become a cop after a conviction for driving under the influence (DUI) in California.
-While the court system issues harsh penalties for DUI convictions, individuals may still apply to work in the police force with a DUI on their record.
+Yes, you can become a cop with a DUI (driving under the influence) charge on your record in California in some situations.
+While the court system issues harsh penalties for DUI convictions, individuals can still apply to work in the police force with a DUI on their record.

 A Los Angeles DUI lawyer can provide more information about the potential career restrictions associated with a DUI conviction.
-A skilled lawyer can guide you through contesting your DUI charge and help you get your life back.
+A skilled lawyer can guide you through contesting your DUI charge and improve your chances of getting the job you want.

 Is It Against the Law to Work as a Cop with a DUI?